-- The market value is based on the closing market price of the Company's common stock on June 30, 2020, which was \$31.51 per share. - The awards listed in this column represent PSUs, the terms of which are described in the CD&A. The amounts listed represent the target number of units under each award, which is also the threshold number of units.
-Total shares earned under the PSUs will range from 0% to 300% of the target number of units based on actual performance. - The market value is based on the closing market price of the Company's common stock on June 30, 2020, which was \$31.51 per share.
-As described in the CD&A, assuming no dividends, the Company's stock price would need to reach an average closing share price of \$39.74 over the 60 trading days ending November 6, 2021 for any of these PSUs to be earned, subject to possible earlier acceleration upon certain qualifying terminations of employment.
+The market value is based on the closing market price of the Company's common stock on June 30, 2021, which was \$40.12 per share.
+The awards listed in this column represent PSUs, the terms of which are described in the CD&A. The amounts listed represent the target number of units under each award, which is also the threshold number of units.
+Total shares earned under the PSUs will range from 0% to 300% of the target number of units based on actual performance.

+The market value is based on the closing market price of the Company's common stock on June 30, 2021, which was \$40.12 per share.
+As described in the CD&A, assuming no dividends, the Company's closing stock price will need to average \$39.74 over the 60 trading days ending November 6, 2021 for any of these PSUs to be earned, subject to possible earlier acceleration upon certain qualifying terminations of employment.